Upsidedly/geography-2-2/docs/definitions.md

 ### Primary Producer

-The organism or plant upon which all other organisms in a food chain are dependent upon for nourishment.
-This role is crucial in the maintenance of the food chain.
+The organism or plant upon which all other organisms in a food chain are reliant upon for nutrients.

+### Producer

+Producers are organisms found at the lowest level of the food chain who synthesize their own foods.
+Green plants are producers which make their own food via photosynthesis.

 ## S